Hard Processor System Technical Reference Manual: Agilex™ 5 SoCs

 • Hurry: Each initiator has a hurry value.
 If the hurry is raised, all packets from that initiator are treated as if their priority was also raised.

 Proper QoS settings depend on your performance requirements for each component and peripheral, and for system performance as a whole.
-Intel recommends that you become familiar with QoS optimization techniques before you try to change the QoS settings in the HPS system interconnect.
+Altera recommends that you become familiar with QoS optimization techniques before you try to change the QoS settings in the HPS system interconnect.